 - A tray of Bic lighters like you might see in a convenience store.

 This man who died last week is a complete stranger to us.
-He was a vastly angry man, his anger centered on his conviction that somehow he had been cheated out of the life he should have led, the that cheating had been at the hands of his nearest relatives.
+He had become a vastly angry man, his anger centered on his conviction that somehow he had been cheated out of the life he should have led, and that cheating had been at the hands of his nearest relatives.

 His anger drove him to sabotage his relationships with his children and other family members, but he believed he was in the right and that the steps to fix those relationships all belonged to other people.

-His anger had grown and festered over many years into a bitterness that left his face pinched into a permanent smirk and turned the Dad of my youth into a shell of a man I now only refer to by his first name.
+His anger had grown and festered over many years, crystallizing into a bitterness that left his face pinched into a permanent sneer and turned the Dad of my youth into a shell of a man I now only refer to by his first name.

 I hope Jerry finds in death at least some small portion of the satisfaction and serenity he believed eluded him so completely in life.